 PRTG makes bandwidth monitoring easy

 With PRTG Network Monitor, it is easy to track and check bandwidth usage in your network.
 The bandwidth tool reads the traffic data from your router and displays the results in three graphs.
-This way, you will quickly and easily be able to check bandwidth usage and the amount of data transferred.
+This way, you will quickly and easily be able to check consumption and the amount of data transferred.

-Bandwidth monitoring for professionals and consumers alike
+Monitoring for professionals and consumers alike

 iBandwidth is measured as the amount of data that can be transferred from one point to another within a network in a specific amount of time.
 Typically, bandwidth is expressed as a bitrate and measured in bits per second (bps).
 It refers to the transmission capacity of a connection and is an important factor when determining the quality and speed of a network.
 Read more ...